Mr Freedman - Orthopaedic Surgeon

 The Direct Anterior Approach for total hip replacement is an exciting advance in joint replacement surgery that allows for a smaller incision, less post operative pain and a quicker and easier post operative recovery.

-However, the surgery can be technically challenging and so should only be performed by surgeons with extensive training.
+The surgery can be technically challenging and so should only be performed by surgeons with extensive training.

 In Mr Freedman’s experience the Direct Anterior approach can be offered to most patients requiring a hip replacement.